PE & Sports Grants

-The Education Funding Agency provided additional funding to each school for the academic year 2015 - 2016 to improve provision of physical education (PE) and sport in primary schools.
-This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school Headteachers.
-This funding is ring-fenced and therefore can only be spent on PE and School Sport provision in schools.
+The Education Funding Agency is providing additional funding to each school for this academic year 2023 - 2024 to improve provision of physical education (PE) and sport in primary schools.
+This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school headteachers.
+This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Malden Manor PE and Sports Grant

-Funding for schools is calculated by reference to the number of primary-aged pupils (between the ages of 5 and 11), as recorded in the annual school census each January.
-For this academic year Malden Manor will receive approximately £9 230.
+Funding for schools is calculated by reference to the number of primary-aged pupils (between the ages of 5 and 11), as recorded in the annual schools census in January 2023.
+For this academic year Malden Manor will receive approximately £19,000.

 Purpose of funding

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 • hiring specialist PE teachers or qualified sports coaches to work with primary teachers when teaching PE

 • supporting and engaging the least active children through new or additional Change4Life clubs